bkmgit/JUBE/docs/glossar.rst

      * ``do`` can contain any *Shell*-syntax-snippet (:term:`parameter <parameter_tag>` will be replaced ``... $nameofparameter ...``)
      * ``stdout``- and ``stderr``-filename are optional (default: ``stdout`` and ``stderr``)
-     * ``work_dir`` is optional, it can be used to change the work directory of this single command (relativly seen towards the original work directory)
+     * ``work_dir`` is optional, it can be used to change the work directory of this single command (relatively seen towards the original work directory)
      * ``active`` is optional